 DAY 1 – San Francisco to Monterey

-In the afternoon, prepare to hit the ground running as you head to the central coast’s crown jewel, Monterey.
-Explore the bay by kayak or stand-up paddleboard, or simply stroll along the coast.
-If you’d rather get a closer look at what is beneath the water (like the world’s largest octopus), head over to the Monterey Bay Aquarium*.
-Of course, you’ll have to check out historic Cannery Row and Fisherman’s Wharf: adventure, history and clam chowder await!
-You’ll stay overnight in Monterey County at a nearby campground or hotel.
+Around lunchtime you’ll be met with expansive ocean views as you arrive to beautiful Monterey Bay.
+A crown jewel of the Central Californian coast, Monterey has a range of activities to pick from.
+Choose to explore the coastline and 17-mile drive on an e-bike tour or get right onto the water in search of more sea otters on a kayak.
+If you’d rather get a closer look at what is beneath the water (like the world’s largest octopus), head over to the Monterey Bay Aquarium.
+Of course, you’ll have to check out historic Cannery Row and Fisherman’s Wharf where adventure, history and clam chowder await.
+Once you’ve enjoyed the best of what this picturesque city has to offer, stay overnight within Monterey County at a nearby comfortable hotel.

 DAY 2 – Full Day Big Sur